• Skip to main content

 Short answer: 2.5 hours

 It’s possible to go through the War Rooms and the museum in an hour and a half.
 But if you want to read every interactive display attentively and study each item closely, it will take around 3 hours and 30 minutes.
-So, 2 hours 30 minutes will give you ample time to absorb a considerable amount of info and see all the exhibits at a comfortable pace.
+So, 2 hours and 30 minutes will give you ample time to absorb a considerable amount of info and see all the exhibits at a comfortable pace.

 For example, you may want to spend an hour and a half in the Cabinet War Rooms, where Winston Churchill directed the war effort.
 This is, obviously, a very important section of the bunker.
 The Churchill Museum will take around an hour.